5 Common Problems With New Sod in Central Florida

 With Ground Source, you’ll get detailed instructions for watering new sod in our sod care guide.

-3. New Sod Problems: Lawn Diseases
+3. Your New Sod Has a Lawn Disease

 If your newly laid sod is dying, a fungus might have taken hold.
 Your new sod is getting a lot of water at first as it gets established, and that extra moisture can cause lawn fungus.